Little Birdy: Recording career

 Confettis first official single, "Summarize", was released in April, it was followed by "Hairdo" and "Stay Wild".
 In February 2010, Chequer announced on the band's website that Steele moved to New York and expected to work on her debut solo album, Leach was working on solo material, O'Donoghue was working with other bands, and Chequer himself was doing production work.
 Steele trialled some solo material at four Australian concerts in May.

 Touring

 Little Birdy undertook its own concerts throughout Australia in 2004 and 2005.
 They supported R.E.M. during the Australian leg of their world tour in 2005.
 Little Birdy appeared at national festivals in 2007, including Falls Festival, Big Day Out, Sonic Bloom Festival, Southbound (in Busselton, Western Australia), and Great Escape Festival (Sydney).

 Little Birdy appeared at Sound Relief at the Sydney Cricket Ground in March 2009, which was a benefit concert for victims of Victorian bush fires and Queensland floods.

+In 2024, Little Birdy reunited for the first time since 2009 to perform a series of shows around Australia for the Hotter Than Hell festival.
+In March 2025, to commemorate the 21st anniversary of BigBigLove, they would announce a reunion tour titled "BigBigLove 21st Birthday Tour", which took place around Australia between June and August the same year.